-Predictive audience methods are a powerful tool for increasing ROA.
+Predictive audience methods are a powerful tool for increasing ROAS.
 By using predictive audience methods, you can target your marketing to the exact people most likely to respond to it in order to maximize results.

 Because predictive audiences give you the ability to reach your most loyal and valuable customers—the ones who are the most likely to buy your products or services—you’ll inevitably have greater targeting precision.
 They also save your company money by directing your marketing dollars to fewer consumers.
-They’ve been shown to have a 20 percent higher ROA than other conventional digital marketing methods.
+They’ve been shown to have a 20 percent higher ROAS than other conventional digital marketing methods.

-While using predictive audiences can help you increase your ROA, they can only do so if you do it right.
+While using predictive audiences can help you increase your ROAS, they can only do so if you do it right.
 To use predictive audiences correctly, you must be able to identify what your goals are and where the data is that will help you achieve those goals.
 That data should be accurate and reliable, which means you should know how to use it effectively and how to avoid any potential pitfalls or biases that might come from using the wrong kind of data or from using too much or not enough of the right kind of data.

 Once you’ve got all of that information, then you can start building out your predictive audiences based on what works best for your business.